cockroachdb/docs/v2.1/architecture/transaction-layer.md

 For more detail about the risks that large clock offsets can cause, see [What happens when node clocks are not properly synchronized?](../operational-faqs.html#what-happens-when-node-clocks-are-not-properly-synchronized)

-### Timestamp Cache
+### Timestamp cache

-To provide serializability, whenever an operation reads a value, we store the operation's timestamp in a Timestamp Cache, which shows the high-water mark for values being read.
+To provide serializability, whenever an operation reads a value, we store the operation's timestamp in a timestamp cache, which shows the high-water mark for values being read.

-Whenever a write occurs, its timestamp is checked against the Timestamp Cache.
-If the timestamp is less than the Timestamp Cache's latest value, we attempt to move the timestamp for its transaction forward to a later time.
+Whenever a write occurs, its timestamp is checked against the timestamp cache.
+If the timestamp is less than the timestamp cache's latest value, we attempt to move the timestamp for its transaction forward to a later time.
 In the case of serializable transactions, this causes them to restart in the second phase of the transaction.

 ### client.Txn and TxnCoordSender